 With a variable rate, the interest rate can change.
-The lender sets the variable rate, usually in line with the Bank of England base rate.
+The lender sets the variable rate, usually pegged to another indicator, such as the Bank of England base rate.
 This means your payments can go up and down.

-Aside from interest, here are some of the other costs you may have to pay:
+Aside from interest, other costs you may have to pay include: